 Our curriculum threads are six broad themes that connect the learning across the school.
 The threads are designed to support our curriculum mission and narrative while putting the child at the heart of all we think, say and do.
 The curriculum is powered through oracy; teaching our pupils the skills that are needed to be an effective speaker and listener and by putting reading at the heart of all learning.
 Leaders draw upon literature and evidence based research from a myriad of sources in conjunction with the thoughts and feelings, ideas and innovation of our pupils, staff, parents and Create Partnership Trust.

-To make sure children gain an in depth knowledge and skill set, we teach half termly topics as key drivers of our curriculum with a specific subject focus.
+To make sure children gain an in depth knowledge and skill set, we teach termly topics as key drivers of our curriculum with a specific subject focus each half term.
 Other subjects are then threaded through where appropriate.
 Children are given further opportunities throughout the year, across the range of topics, to apply their knowledge and skills in different contexts to help them make links and commit knowledge to their long term memory.

 At the end of their topic we hold 'Pop-Up' events.
 We open up school to our parents so the children can showcase their learning and give opportunities to put their oracy skills into practise.